-Elephant (tentative title)
+Elephant (working title)

 This page serves as documentation and a platform to raise funds for my upcoming project tentatively tilted Elephant.